Cost of LivingUpdated May 2026

 Is Helena Cheap or Expensive for Cost of Living?

-Why does cost of living cost what it does in Helena? a mountain-or-desert economy where natural beauty attracts workers willing to accept moderate salaries The west region's Wildfire smoke, drought restrictions, and earthquake risk create insurance headaches unique to western metros., and MT's regulatory environment also play a role.
+Why do cost of living cost less in Helena? a mountain-or-desert economy where natural beauty attracts workers willing to accept moderate salaries The west region's Wildfire smoke, drought restrictions, and earthquake risk create insurance headaches unique to western metros., and MT's regulatory environment also play a role.
 Expect pricing that won't surprise you relative to the rest of the country.

 Practical Advice for Helena